Mayakshanesht/portfolio/docs/index.md

   Your browser does not support the video tag.
 </video>

-Master's Thesis - Learning-Based Maneuver Detection from multi-view camera data for extraction of critical scenarios from real world datasets (e.g., Nuscenes) for faster and robust verification and validation of Autonomous Driving Systems.
+**Master's Thesis output** - Learning-Based Maneuver Detection from multi-view camera data for extraction of critical scenarios from real world datasets (e.g., Nuscenes) for faster and robust verification and validation of Autonomous Driving Systems.

 ## Work Experience